dotnet/docs/docs/getting-started/devenv/using-visual-studio-code.md

 your production code projects and your test code projects.
 That makes your development exerience more productive.

 Let's start by creating those folders.
-In VS Code, create `src` and `test` directories.
+In the terminal, create a 'golden' directory.
+Under that directory create `src` and `test` directories.
 Under `src` create `app` and `library` directories.
 In `test` create a `test-library` directory.
 You can do this either using the terminal in VS code, or by clicking on the parent folder in VS Code and selecting the "New Folder" icon.

+In VS Code, open the 'golden' directory.
+This directory is the root of your solution.

 Next, create a `global.json` file in the root directory for your solution.
 The contents of `global.json` are: